 How is ADEC going to meet the mandates of AS 46.04.030(e) in ensuring that spill response and prevention equipment remains Best Available Technology?
 How will ADEC determine when performance standards set in regulation need strengthening because new technology now allows a reliable higher standard of performance?
+There are other alternatives to a barges, secondary containment systems, hydrostatic testing, enhanced vessel traffic systems, or enhanced crew or staffing levels have been implemented, and, in its discretion, may make exceptions to the requirements of (k) of this section to reflect the reduced risk of oil discharges from the facility, pipeline, vessel, or barge for which the plan is submitted or being modified."

-There are other alternatives to a technology conference under .447(a)(1) - held at frequency of least once every five years - that could be pursued without wholesale repeal of the regulation.
+technology conference under .447(a)(1) - held at frequency of least once every five years - that could be pursued without wholesale repeal of the regulation.
 For example, ADEC could work with Washington State in conjunction with its Best Achievable Protection for spill response review and with other members of the Pacific States - British Columbia Oil Spill Task Force on these technology issues.